Introduction

 Tip

 The server expects the form data to be URL (percent) encoded.
 If the client library does not do this automatically, it will have to be done manually.
-This is very important for the client_secret parameter.
+This is very important for the

 Parameters

-The value is "refresh_token" to trade in a refresh token for new access and refresh tokens.
+grant_type(required)The value is “refresh_token” to trade in a refresh token for new tokens.

-The client identifier issued during client registration.
+client_id(required)The client identifier issued during client registration.

-The client secret is only issued to some client types during client registration.
+client_secret(required only if issued)The client secret is only issued to some client types during client registration.

-As returned in the response.
+refresh_token(required)As returned in the response.

 Password Limited Grant

 Some clients may not allow users to login directly, but instead run on a server in a headless mode.
 These clients import (scrape) data available to all authenticated users via the Data API Workflow.
-One option for these clients is to complete the usual web-based authentication manually and store the resulting access and refresh tokens for the client to use.
+One option for these clients is to complete the usual web-based authentication manually and store the resulting tokens for the client to use.
 While this can be made to work, any need to reauthenticate will require the same manual intervention.

 To provide a more automated option, this server supports the Password Limited Grant.
 This grant is similar to the “password” grant, formally known as the Resource Owner Password Credentials Grant.
 The “password” grant was later deprecated for OAuth 2.0 and removed completely from OAuth 2.1 due to security concerns.

-The Password Limited Grant is an in-house extension of OAuth 2.1 intended for use by clients which run unattended on behalf of a user who may be registered registered by contacting us.
+The Password Limited Grant is an in-house extension of OAuth 2.1 intended for use by clients which run unattended on behalf of a user who may be registered by contacting us.
 Only the registered user will be able to make use of this grant for the client.

 Limiting this grant to the registered user alleviates some of the security concern around resource owner exposure to the client.
 It is expected that the client will be handling the passwords of the client developer only.
 The responsibility for protecting these credentials falls on the client developer.